 Do you require a license to operate a Bobcat?

 Generally, in the USA, you need a license if you intend to drive a Bobcat on the public road.
 However, you need safety certification for the Bobcat model you intend to operate, especially if you are an employee using one on behalf of your employer.
 For this, you need training, which might differ depending on which state you live in.
-Its probably best if you ask at city hall to find out the appropriate rules applicable in your area.
+It‘s probably best if you ask at city hall to find out the appropriate rules applicable in your area.
 But, for now, look on the OSHA website for general information.

 Skid Steer Loader FAQ